 Endocrine-Related Cancer is owned by the Society for Endocrinology.
 The Society for Endocrinology is a UK-based membership organisation representing a global community of scientists, clinicians and nurses who work with hormones.
-Members of the Society for Endocrinology enjoy free online access to the current content of Endocrine-Related Cancer, and reduced rates on print subscriptions.
+Members of the Society for Endocrinology enjoy free online access to the current content of Endocrine-Related Cancer, via the society members' area, and reduced rates on print subscriptions.

 Endocrine-Related Cancer is an official journal of the Japanese Hormone and Cancer Society (JHCS).
 JHCS is a non-profit organisation of health care workers and scientists, whose goal is to investigate the diagnosis and treatment of hormone-dependent cancers in patients.
 It performs a wide range of awareness-raising activities, including education and training, and aims to contribute to the development of medicine.